enatsek/Debian-Ubuntu/LVMOnDebianUbuntu.md

 <br>

 ## 6. Case Study 2 - LVM and Snapshot
 When we take a snapshot, we create a place to save the original states of the files that are changed after the snapshot.

 That way, those original states can be used to revert to the snapshot.

 Because only the originals of the changed data is backed up, snapshots do not require a lot of place.

-If a snapshot is full, the snapshot becomes invalid because it can no  longer track changes on the origin volume.
+If a snapshot is full, the snapshot becomes invalid because it can no longer track changes on the original volume.

 Snapshots are resizable.